Shavvey/huffman-text-compression/README.md

 The only thing required is `make` and a c++ compiler like `g++` or `clang++`, that's all.
 You can run `make` inside the `src` folder to compile the project into an executable and run it.
-Use `make clean` to destroy all compilied files.
+Use `make clean` to destroy all compiled files.